-- (1) China Petrochemical Corporation ("Sinopec Group") directly and/or indirectly holds 2,967,200,000 domestic shares of the Company ("Domestic Shares"), representing 100% of the Domestic Shares and approximately 67.01% of the total share capital of the Company, respectively.
+- (1) China Petrochemical Corporation ("Sinopec Group") directly and/or indirectly holds 2,967,200,000 domestic shares of the Company, representing 100% of the Domestic Shares and approximately 67.01% of the total share capital of the Company, respectively.
 Sinopec Assets Management Co., Ltd. is a wholly-owned subsidiary of Sinopec Group and directly holds 59,344,000 Domestic Shares, representing 2.00% of the Domestic Shares and approximately 1.34% of the total share capital of the Company, respectively.
-For the purposes of the SFO, Sinopec Group is also deemed to be interested in the Domestic Shares held by Sinopec Assets Management Co., Ltd. - (2) The information is based on the Corporate Substantial Shareholders Notice dated 8 July 2022 and filed by FMR LLC with the Hong Kong Stock Exchange. - (3) The information is based on the Corporate Substantial Shareholders Notice dated 23 November 2021 and filed by Brown Brothers Harriman & Co. with the Hong Kong Stock Exchange. - (4) The information is based on the Corporate Substantial Shareholders Notices dated 22 July 2021 and filed by Pandanus Associates Inc., Pandanus Partners L.P. and FIL Limited with the Hong Kong Stock Exchange.
-According to these notices, Pandanus Associates Inc. holds 100% interest in Pandanus Partners L.P. and Pandanus Partners L.P. holds 36.86% interest in FIL Limited. - (5) The information is based on the Corporate Substantial Shareholders Notice dated 24 March 2022 and filed by BlackRock, Inc. with the Hong Kong Stock Exchange. - (6) It is calculated on the basis that the Company has issued 2,967,200,000 Domestic Shares and 1,460,800,000 H Shares. - (7) It is calculated on the basis that the Company has issued 4,428,000,000 Shares in total.
+Pursuant to the SFO, Sinopec Group is also deemed to be interested in the Domestic Shares held by Sinopec Assets Management Co., Ltd. - (2) The information is based on the Corporate Substantial Shareholders Notice dated 18 April 2023 and filed by FMR LLC with the Hong Kong Stock Exchange. - (3) The information is based on the Corporate Substantial Shareholders Notices dated 22 August 2022 and filed by Pandanus Associates Inc., Pandanus Partners L.P. and FIL Limited with the Hong Kong Stock Exchange.
+According to these notices, Pandanus Associates Inc. holds 100% interest in Pandanus Partners L.P. and Pandanus Partners L.P. holds 38.71% interest in FIL Limited. - (4) The information is based on the Corporate Substantial Shareholders Notice dated 16 May 2023 and filed by Brown Brothers Harriman & Co. with the Hong Kong Stock Exchange. - (5) It is calculated on the basis that the Company has issued 2,967,200,000 Domestic Shares and 1,460,800,000 H Shares. - (6) It is calculated on the basis that the Company has issued 4,428,000,000 Shares in total.